goioc/di/README.md

 ### Beans injection

 As was mentioned above, one bean can be injected into another with the `PostConstruct` method.
-But the more handy way of doing it is by using a special tag:
+However, the more handy way of doing it is by using a special tag:

 ```go
 type SingletonBean struct {